edujimenezc/Spanish-Vector-Project/README.md

 3. You have to change the lines that guive you error replacing the absolute path for the relative path (I´ll change it)

+4. Now you can use Spanish Vector, the file you need to run is chatbot.py
 ### You can follow me on Twitter:   @nobunaga68